Spanish Certified Translation

 A younger generation of Brits has also discovered the delights of living in Spain, many young people work in pubs and language schools across the country, especially since the demand for native English speakers is so great for those learning the world's lingua franca.
 Although these pint-pullers and TEFL specialists might not be settling down for good like their older compatriots, they will still require translations of certain paperwork for their residency, work, housing and health situations.

-While living and working in others countries of the European Union has been (and for now still is) relatively easy, the UK has now officially left the European Union, and while free travel and trade continue for now, we are yet see how these rules will change as new agreements come into place.
+While living and working in others countries of the European Union has been (and for now still is) relatively easy, the UK has now officially left the European Union, and while free travel and trade continue, for now, we are yet to see how these rules will change as new agreements come into place.
 Many Brits who have been living in Spain unofficially are now racing to get their residency papers in order while they still can so that they can gain the right to remain permanently.
 This process involves a lot of paperwork and certified translations of any English language documents are required.
 The author of this section can testify to this fact, as he is currently in this very position!

 Another response of those living in Spain with regards to the uncertainty of what Brexit will bring is to simply move to back the UK.
 This is of course happening right across the EU, with many Brits heading back home to find work in a more stable environment with and less uncertain future.
 We have recently been getting many requests for certified translations of police or criminal record checks issued in Spain and often required by UK employers when potential employees have been working abroad.